sderosiaux/react-stack-step-by-step/README.md

 That creates a big js file of 677 kB with around 19666 lines for our simple app, arg.
 But that's because we are in developer mode by default, so a lot more is included into React (for debugging/error finding purpose).

-To shrink this down, we can use the `--production` flag of webpack first :
+To shrink this down, we can use the `-p` (`p` for `production`) flag of webpack first :

 ```
 $ webpack -p
 ```

-This reduces our `bundle.js` to 10 lines and 190 kB.
+This reduces our `bundle.js` to 10 lines and 190 kB by post-processing it (using `webpack.optimize.UglifyJsPlugin()` and `webpack.optimize.OccurenceOrderPlugin()`).

-But looking into it, we can see some obvious conditions :
+But looking into the generated bundle, we can still see some obvious conditions :

 ```
 if("production"!==t.env.NODE_ENV)...
 ```

-Generally, you build a bundle for the developer env, and one specific for the prod, so you know in advance what's the value of env.NODE_ENV, thus you know in advance if the test pass, thus you can tell that to webpack to delete useless code !
+Generally, you build a bundle for the developer environment (more debug info, not uglified), and one specific for the production (cryptic), so you know in advance what's the value of env.NODE_ENV, therefore you know in advance if the test pass, hence you can tell that to webpack to delete useless code !

 You can do the link with the environment variable `NODE_ENV` by adding that to your `webpack.config.js` :